 Your palms are sweating.
 Your head is racing.
 Your investment banking interview is only days away.
 Worry not – a few hours mulling over typical questions and drafting considered responses will most definitely calm your nerves and increase your chances of progressing to the next round, whether you are facing an in-person, video or telephone interview.

 Bear in mind that although these questions have previously been asked by investment banking interviewers, there’s no guarantee that they’ll be put to you.
 So, use them to direct both your research and the examples that you choose.
-For employer-specific interview questions, visit TARGETjobs employer hubs.
+For employer-specific interview questions, visit TARGETjobs employer profiles.

 Typical interview questions about your background/CV